AriFordsham/GHCWiki/building/preparation/mac-osx.md

 # Setting up a MacOS X system for building GHC

-You will need to install [ Homebrew](http://mxcl.github.com/homebrew/) for getting some of the tools needed.
-Homebrew is recommended over other systems on OS X such as MacPorts and Fink.
+You will need to install several tools, using one of  [ Homebrew](http://mxcl.github.com/homebrew/)  MacPorts or Fink.

 ## Xcode (GCC)